itonyr/PIRadicator/README.md

 - [ ] Figure out how to retrieve messages from slack
 - [ ] Investigate AI libraries for scraping the messages within slack
 - [ ] Implement CI/CD
 - [ ] Use Terraform for resource deployment
+- [ ] Place messages onto a queue
+- [ ] Retreive messages off of a queue
+- [ ] Spin up container apps
+- [ ] Lock down container apps to only communicate with one another
+- [ ] Implement an NSG to that the container apps can only reach out to slack